This course is designed for someone new to supporting venture creation

 - New ventures may enjoy symbiotic relationships with their parent institutions investing in further research and securing rights to develop arising IP

 - There is increasing expectation that Universities and research institutes should be skilled at setting up actively managing their relationships with new ventures companies

 - Supporting new venture creation can be a challenging and immersive experience.
-This course gives a framework for knowing when to embrace this exciting challenge
+This course gives a framework for knowing whether to embrace this exciting challenge

 What will I learn from the course?

-Delegates will have the opportunity to hear from business development practitioners and those with corporate and venture capital experience.
+Delegates will have the opportunity to hear from new venture development practitioners and those with corporate and venture capital experience.
 There will also be ample opportunity for networking with other delegates, the course team and other contributors.

 PLEASE NOTE: There may be a requirement for delegates to undertake some pre-course work/reading before the course begins.